11th April 2017

-The HRM track provides a forum for new and established academics, practitioners and policy-makers to meet and debate critical current issues in the management of people.
-We welcome both full and developmental papers in any area of HRM including empirical studies, theoretical contributions, interdisciplinary papers, and explorations of HRM in non-standard settings.
-Proposals for workshops are also welcome.
+The HRM track provides a forum for all academics, practitioners and policy-makers to meet and debate critical issues in the management of people.
+We welcome both full and developmental papers in any area of HRM including empirical studies, theoretical contributions and interdisciplinary papers.
+We also welcome any proposals for workshops and symposia in the field of HRM.

 We are interested in, but not restricted by our attention to, the following themes:

 - How is identity defined and understood in organizational settings?

 - Where divergent identities come into contact with each other, how can we understand the processes of interaction and meaning-making?